Pressure Sensors by Applied Measurements UK Manufacturer

 Pressure sensors are used in a wide variety of applications.
 When used directly to measure pressure, applications include weather instrumentation, aerospace and defence, research and development, automotive and many other machinery or equipment that has pressure functionality implemented.

-Other special versions of pressure sensors are common, including high temperature pressure sensors, three-in-one pressure sensors, ATEX-certified pressure transducers, hygienic pressure sensors and field-adjustable pressure sensors.
-Ceramic pressure sensor capsules, low cost foil strain gauge type pressure sensors, depth/level transmitters, differential pressure transmitter (wet/wet type and dry air/gas type) are other popular variations.
+Other notable versions are common, including high-temperature, three-in-one, ATEX-certified, hygienic and field-adjustable pressure sensors.
+Ceramic pressure capsules, low-cost foil strain gauge type, depth/level transmitters, and differential pressure transmitters (wet/wet type and dry air/gas type) are other popular variations.

 Here, pressure sensors utilise the Venturi Effect in order to measure the flow.
-Differential pressure is measured between two segments of a Venturi tube that have a different aperture.
+Differential pressure is measured between two segments of a Venturi tube that have different apertures.
 The pressure difference between the two segments is directly proportional to the flow rate through the Venturi tube.
-A low pressure sensor is almost always required as the pressure difference is relatively small.
+A low-capacity pressure sensor is almost always required as the pressure difference is relatively small.

 This is useful in commercial and military aircraft, rockets, satellites and weather instrumentation.
-These types of application all make use of the relationship between changes in pressure relative to the altitude.
+These types of applications all make use of the relationship between changes in pressure relative to the altitude.